MarkMa512/tech-stack/java/JavaOOP.md

     }
 }
 ```
-Setp 3: Use the `Collections.sort()` method to sort the collection of objects.
+Step 3: Use the `Collections.sort()` method to sort the collection of objects.
 ```java
 import java.util.ArrayList;
 import java.util.Collections;